CodeMaster7000/Matrix/README.md

 # Matrix

-A colourful numbers and digits matrix, coded in HTML, CSS and JavaScript.
-Enjoy!
+A colourful matrix composed of random digits and numbers, programmed in HTML, CSS & JavaScript.
+Enjoy the display!